mukunddeepak/SysPerf/Abstract.md

 SysPerf is a new proposed project aiming to achieve impressive monitoring system information in few short sprints.
 SysPerf is more of a hobby project and complies with the open source nature of Linux.
 With SysPerf all developers and users alike can have a single go to tool for monitoring their system performance.
 Some of the initial functional requirements planned are :
 - A friendly TUI interface.
 - Providing the tool through all famous package managers.
 - Seeing memory, CPU and disk usage.
+Seeing core specific usage.
 - List all processes with specific usage.

 ## 2 | The plan